TIPS & TRICKS

 4. Schedule a brainstorming session

-Schedule a brainstorming session in which you and your stakeholders share ideas to fill in the SWOT template.
-During this session, you must write down your strengths, weaknesses, opportunities, and threats in each quadrant based on the information you previously gathered.
+Schedule a brainstorming session where you and your stakeholders share ideas to fill in the SWOT template.
+During this session, write down your strengths, weaknesses, opportunities, and threats in each quadrant based on the information previously gathered.

 5. Analyze the information